andrewtarzia/CGExplore/README.md

 # Usage

 * The directory `cgexplore` contains the actual source code for the package. **Warning**: This package is still very much underdevelopment and many changes are expected.
-* The directory `first_paper_example` contains the code to generate the cages and data for DOI: XX.
+* The directory `first_paper_example` contains the code to generate the cages and data for DOI: [10.1039/D3SC03991A](https://doi.org/10.1039/D3SC03991A).
 This series of examples uses the classes and tools in `CGExplore`.
+I would no longer recommend using it as a perfect example as many changes, including using databasing have been introduced without optimising these scripts.
+[This testing repository is a good example](https://github.com/andrewtarzia/cg_model_test/blob/main/cg_model_test.py).
   * `generate_XX.py` generates cage structures for different topology sets
   * `env_set.py` sets a specific environment for file outputs
   * `plot_XX.py` produces images and figures, and performs analysis